 Bedroom with double bed (4'6'')

 Shower-room with shower, WC and wash-basin

-Please note, the property is accessed via a pathway with some steep and narrow steps. *A baby under six months old (non-crawler) is welcome, please bring your own moses basket.
+Please note, the property is accessed via a pathway with some steep and narrow steps.
+The WiFi is provided via a dongle and can be intermittent due to the coastal location. *A baby under six months old (non-crawler) is welcome, please bring your own moses basket.

 - Dogs welcome

 - Off road parking for 1 car (subject to availability)

 - Pub 1 mile

 - 2 electric heaters and heated towel rail

 A wonderful place to escape from modern life.

 Panorama (the cabin in the middle of the front row), its location and view is sure to 'wow' you.
 What an unbeatable setting.